Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis: Introduction

-where $A$ is a reaction coefficient and $D_m$ is a scalar diffusivity that is identical for both indexed scalars.
-In examining the evolution of the concentrations of passive scalars in such an incompressible flow, a one-way coupling between the fluid momentum and the scalars can be assumed in writing the transport equations given by Equation (\ref{eqn:DNS_full}).
-This assumption is physically realizable in the dilute species limit, where the effects of heat release from the reaction are so small that neither the fluid density nor the reaction kinetics are significantly affected.
+where $A$ is a reaction coefficient and $D_m$ is a scalar diffusivity that is here assumed to be identical for both indexed scalars.
+When examining the evolution of the concentrations of scalars that do not affect such an incompressible flow, a one-way coupling between the fluid momentum and the scalars is assumed in writing the transport equations given by Equation (\ref{eqn:DNS_full}).
+This assumption is physically realizable in scenarios such as the dilute species limit, where the effects of heat release from the reaction are so small that neither the fluid density nor the reaction kinetics are significantly affected.